Sport in Chile: Motorcycle racing

 The best competitor in motorcycle racing in Chile is Carlo de Gavardo, who has won international awards participating in enduro as well as cross-country rally, including the World Rally Championship.

 Another World Champion is Francisco "Chaleco" López in the 450 cc category, somewhat surprising when taken into account the fact that the team did it with a Honda and not a KTM, the number one motorcycle used in rally.

 Rodeo

-Chilean rodeo is the national sport in Chile, practiced in the more rural areas of the country, and is the second most popular sport in Chile, after football.
+Chilean rodeo was recognized as a national sport in Chile, In the present is practiced in the more rural areas of the country.
 Chilean rodeo has been practiced in rural areas in central and southern regions of Chile for more than 400 years, but only in 1962, was it declared the national sport by letter number 269 of the National Sports Council and the Olympic Committee of Chile.

 Every year, the National Championship Rodeo is held in Medialuna Monumental de Rancagua.
 Its greatest participants are Ramón Cardemil and Juan Carlos Loaiza, who have achieved the national title seven times.
 The past champions were Christopher Cortina and Victor Vergara, who won the 2010 National Championship Rodeo.